 For the network, as we do not use consensus algorithms like Paxos or Raft, Garage is not as latency sensitive.
 Thanks to Rust and its zero-cost abstractions, we keep CPU and memory low.

 - Dynamo: Amazon’s Highly Available Key-value Store by DeCandia et al.

 - Conflict-Free Replicated Data Types by Shapiro et al.

 - Maglev: A Fast and Reliable Software Network Load Balancer by Eisenbud et al.

 If you want to discuss with us, you can join our Matrix channel at #garage:deuxfleurs.fr.
 Our code repository and issue tracker, which is the place where you should report bugs, is managed on Deuxfleurs' Gitea.

 Garage's source code, is released under the AGPL v3 License.
 Please note that if you patch Garage and then use it to provide any service over a network, you must share your code!

-The Deuxfleurs association has received a grant promise to fund 3 people working on Garage for a year, from October 2021 to September 2022.
+The Deuxfleurs association has received a grant from NGI POINTER, to fund 3 people working on Garage full-time for a year: from October 2021 to September 2022.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the NGI-POINTER Project funded under grant agreement No 871528.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the NGI-POINTER Project funded under grant agreement N° 871528.